 Australia has a world class reputation for successful transplant outcomes, both in terms of survival rates of the recipients and in the number of organs that are able to be transplanted from each donor.

 Transplantation has dramatically improved the lives of recipients and enabled them to be active, healthy members of the community.
 There are significant cost benefits to transplants when compared with the ongoing cost of treatment for people requiring transplants.

 When families remember discussing donation, they are more likely to consent to their loved one becoming a donor.

-In Australia, organ transplantation waiting lists are kept for each transplantable organ - heart, lungs, kidneys, liver and pancreas.
+In Australia, organ transplantation waiting lists are kept for each transplantable organ - heart, lungs, kidneys, liver, intestine and pancreas.